davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 end
 p incremented
 ```
+This code returns an array with values increased by one from the original array. ``map`` transforms, which means it returns an array with each value determined by the return value of the block when each successive element is passed to it.
+In this case, each integer is passed to the block and returns ``n + 1``.
+This return is stored in local variable ``incremented`` which is called with ``p``.
+The return and output of this method is the new array.
 ### Example 8

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?